RiccardoSilvestri/NetNote/README.md

 You can download the binaries in the [release](https://github.com/RiccardoSilvestri/UFS-02/releases/).

+The executable for the client is available for all operating systems (must have Java>=21).

+The binaries for the server are only available for Windows and Linux, since we don't have a Mac to compile with.
+However, Mac users can compile their own binary following the [compile section](#Compile Server).

 ## Arguments

-The client accept two arguments, the serverName and port.
+The client accept two arguments, the `serverName` and `port`.
 If one or more are missing, it uses the default ones:

 ```java
 private static String serverName = "localhost";